 You will be presented with arguments, and then have to break them down for analysis.

 While there are no trick questions, this section is tricky.
 You have to look keenly to find flaws, misstatements, and clues hidden in the language choices.
 It’s possible to find errors in an argument’s construction, somewhere in the context or conclusion.

-This section of the test adds up to about half of your overall score.
+This section of the test adds up to one third your overall score.

 You can see some examples of logical reasoning questions from LSAC.

 How Hard Is the LSAT Analytical Reasoning?

 The LSAT Analytical Reasoning section consists of passages and questions.
 These are also known as logic games.
 This section is 35 minutes long, which gives you about 8 minutes to finish each game.